 ORC Chapter 2925.14 defines drug paraphernalia as any equipment, material, or product used or intended to use for cultivating, manufacturing, processing, preparing, producing, ingesting, packaging, containing, storing, or concealing.
 Under this law, it is illegal to use, sell or advertise for sale drug paraphernalia.

 Ohio law prohibits the sale, transport, delivery, and distribution of controlled substances.
 Various factors will determine the charges, including the quantity of drugs in possession.
-Drug trafficking is a serious crime, and it requires the help of an experienced Cleveland drug charges lawyer.
+Drug trafficking is a serious crime, and it requires the help of an experienced Cleveland criminal defense lawyer.

 Penalties for marijuana crimes include: